mschmidty/schmidty_notes/content/blog/r/getting_started_with_rgee/index.md

 ## Check Earth Engine and Python packages

-Then we check that earth engine python packages are installed.
+Then we check that Earth Engine python packages are installed.

 ``` r
 ee_check()